ianrmurphy/oscc_wiki/Firmware.md

 64-bit Linux versions in `firmware/common/testing/framework`.

 Boost is required for Cucumber-CPP and has been statically linked into `libcucumber-cpp.a`.
-If you need to build your own versions you can use the provided script `build_test_framework.sh` which will install the Boost dependencies (needed for building), clone the needed repositories with specific hashes, build the Cgreen and Cucumber-CPP libraries, and place static Boost in the Cucumber-CPP library.
+If you need to build your own versions you can use the provided script `build_test_framework.sh`.
+This will install the Boost dependencies (needed for building), clone the needed repositories with specific hashes, build the Cgreen and Cucumber-CPP libraries, and place static Boost in the Cucumber-CPP library.